Vadskye/Rise/docs/standard_effects.md

 Rank 7 spell or maneuver / level 19 feat ability:
 * Shared:
   * Single-target:
+    * Deal std in std range and apply r1 condition
   * AOE:
     * Deal std to all within Extreme/30 line from you